Eddie Guerrero: Los Guerreros (2002–2004)

 Guerrero engaged in a feud with Big Show, which involved Guerrero giving Big Show some laxative laced burritos and then later spraying Big Show from a sewage truck.
-The feud ended when Guerrero lost the United States Championship to Big Show at No Mercy.
+The feud ended when Guerrero lost the United States Championship to Big Show at No Mercy on October 19.
 Four days later, Los Guerreros lost the WWE Tag Team Championship to the Basham Brothers (Danny and Doug).
-They began feuding with the Basham Brothers, but failed to regain the championship at Survivor Series.
+They began feuding with the Basham Brothers, but failed to regain the championship at Survivor Series on November 16.
 As Los Guerreros attempted to regain the tag team titles, things began to go downhill between Chavo and Eddie, as animosity began to build.
 Chavo then attacked and turned on Guerrero after he suffered a beating from the Basham Brothers on the January 8, 2004 episode of SmackDown!.
-Guerrero feuded with Chavo and defeated him at the Royal Rumble to settle their feud.
+Guerrero feuded with Chavo and defeated him at the Royal Rumble on January 25 to settle their feud.
 After the match Eddie attacked Chavo causing him to bleed.

 WWE Champion (2004)

-When Chris Benoit jumped to the Raw brand after winning the Royal Rumble match, using his title shot to go for Triple H's World Heavyweight Championship, Guerrero won a 15-man Royal Rumble match on the January 29, 2004 episode of SmackDown! to earn a shot at the WWE Championship.
-After becoming the number one contender, Guerrero elevated himself to main event status and began feuding with the WWE Champion Brock Lesnar.
-At No Way Out, Guerrero defeated Lesnar in a shocking upset victory in the main event to win the WWE Championship.
+When Chris Benoit jumped to the Raw brand after winning the Royal Rumble match, using his title shot to go for Triple H's World Heavyweight Championship, Guerrero won a 15-man Royal Rumble match on the January 29 episode of SmackDown! to earn a shot at the WWE Championship.
+After becoming the number one contender, Guerrero elevated himself to main event status and began feuding with the champion Brock Lesnar, whom he defeated to win the WWE Championship in the main event of No Way Out on February 15, his first world championship win in WWE.
 The victory made him a Triple Crown and Grand Slam Champion in the process.
-His next feud was with Kurt Angle, whom he defeated at WrestleMania XX to retain his title in his first big defense.
-At the end of this event, Guerrero celebrated in the ring with longtime friend Chris Benoit, who had just won the World Heavyweight Championship.
+Guerrero's next feud was with Kurt Angle, whom he defeated at WrestleMania XX on March 14 to retain his title in his first big defense.
+At the end of WrestleMania, Guerrero celebrated in the ring with longtime friend Chris Benoit, who had just won the World Heavyweight Championship.

-In March, he started a feud with fellow Texan John "Bradshaw" Layfield (JBL) after JBL interrupted Guerrero's title match with Booker T. The rivalry would soon turn personal when at a non-televised live event, JBL caused Guerrero's mother to suffer a (kayfabe) heart attack while in attendance at ringside.
-At Judgment Day, Guerrero defended his WWE title against JBL, retaining the title after getting himself disqualified, hitting JBL with the championship title.
+On the March 25 episode of SmackDown!, Guerrero started a feud with fellow Texan John "Bradshaw" Layfield (JBL) after JBL interrupted Guerrero's title match with Booker T. The rivalry would soon turn personal when at a non-televised live event, JBL caused Guerrero's mother to suffer a (kayfabe) heart attack while in attendance at ringside.
+At Judgment Day on May 16, Guerrero defended his WWE title against JBL, retaining the title after getting himself disqualified, hitting JBL with the championship title.
 The match witnessed Guerrero bleed heavily mid-way in the match as a result of Guerrero performing a bladejob after a stiff headshot ringside with a chair from JBL.
-It was later explained that he cut too deep, thus hitting an artery.
-After the match concluded, Guerrero was persuaded to go to hospital by WWE producer Bruce Prichard where his wound was stitched up and he received IV fluids.
+It was later explained that Guerrero cut too deep, thus hitting an artery.
+After the match concluded, Guerrero was persuaded to go to the hospital by WWE producer Bruce Prichard where his wound was stitched up and he received IV fluids.